jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 I started up by resizing the input into a 64x64 image.
 I then normalize each picture to have the input centered at 0 and between -0.5 and 0.5.
 I then have a convolution layer with 5 kernels of size 3x3, followed by another with MAxPooing.
 The output is then flattened and run thorugh a fully conntected layer of size 50, followed by another dense layer with output of 1, but no activation.

-I apply dropout of 0.5 on on of the fully connected layers and 0.25 on the 2nd convolutional layer.
-See the final model below
+I applied dropout of 0.25 on the 2nd convolutional layer and a dropout of 0.5 on the first fully connected layer.

-![alt text][model]

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 28, 223).
+* The model contains dropout layers in order to reduce overfitting (model.py lines 28, 223).

-The model was also trained and validated on different data sets to ensure that the model was not overfitting (code line 58-85).
+* The model was also trained and validated on different data sets to ensure that the model was not overfitting (code line 58-85).

-Data augmentation techniques were used, as well as additional training data around some week spots.
+* Data augmentation techniques were used, as well as additional training data around some week spots.

-Finally, the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* Finally, the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

+* The model used an adam optimizer and the loss function used is the Maximum Square Error (MSE) (model.py line 317).
-The model used an adam optimizer, (model.py line 317) and the learning rate was tuned to achieve best faster convergence.
+* The learning rate was tuned to achieve faster convergence.
+Values ranging from 0.01 to 0.000001 were tried to reduce both the training and the validation loss as well as the Mean Square Error.
+* Various initialization functions were also tried for the model parameters, amongst them were the "gloriot_normal" and "he_normal"".

-Further the number of
+* Further the number the number of epochs and the batch size were tuned.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The Training data consists of data provided for the project as well as data I acquired through unity to better capture certain scenarios.
+Pre-processing of the data was done to remove bias toward driving straight.

 For details about how I created the training data, see the next section.